wpzoom/Inspiro-Lite/README.md

 ## Installation ##

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Seventeen in the search form and press the 'Enter' key on your keyboard.
+2. Type in Inspiro Lite in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
 4. Go to https://wordpress.org/support/article/twenty-seventeen/ for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 ## Copyright ##

-Twenty Seventeen WordPress Theme, Copyright 2016-2020 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL
+Inspiro Lite WordPress Theme, Copyright 2016-2020 WordPress.org Inspiro Lite is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by